dmyersturnbull/network_merge/README.md

 =========

 Struct-NA is a method to improve noisy protein–protein interaction (PPI) networks by identifying interactions that are conserved among homologs.
-Homologs are identified in a species-independent way using structural rather than sequence information when available.
-Specifically, it uses from [SCOP](http://scop.berkeley.edu/) and structural alignment algorithms.
+The primary objective is to assign a confidence to each interaction based on its conservation among any homologs of its participants.
+The secondary objective is to merge analogous interactions to simplify the description of the network.
+The idea is that these networks will be more useful in research.

-The goal is to determine the probability of interactions to make PPI networks more useful to researchers.
+Homologs are identified in a species-independent way using structural rather than sequence information whenever it is available.
+Specifically, it uses the [Structural Classification of Proteins](http://scop.berkeley.edu/) and structural alignment algorithms.

-It is comparable to a network alignment algorithm but offers three advantages:
+The underlying method is comparable to a network alignment algorithm but offers three advantages:
 * It does not require that homology is one-to-one.
 * It can identify homology relationships within the same species.
 * It is based on structural information rather than sequence information.